 Must have been eligible for Stage 1 EAL.
 This subject is designed for students for whom English is an additional language or dialect.
-These students have had different experiences in English and one or more other languages.

 Stage 2 Essential English

 In this course, students respond to and create texts for a range of personal, social, cultural, community and/or workplace contexts.
 Students understand and interpret information, ideas and perspectives in texts and consider ways in which language choices are used to create meaning.
 Students complete an independent language study.
 The focus of the language study is an understanding of the use of spoken, non-verbal, visual, and/or written language by people in a chosen context beyond the classroom.